 Due to its high rate of metabolism, the brain is also more susceptible to oxidative damage than cells in the body.
 It also has an abundance of materials, like poly-unsaturated fatty acids, that are susceptible to oxidation.
 Diets that contain antioxidants can help protect the cells of the brain and, therefore, its function.
 Berries, which most experts include on the list of brain foods, are known to have strong antioxidant capabilities.

 The foods you eat can also affect how your DNA functions.
 They can cause epigenetic changes that influence genetic expression.
-As a result, foods can influence disease, for the good and for the bad, at the gene level.
+As a result, foods can influence issues, for the good and for the bad, at the gene level.
 They can also affect cognitive function and mood.
-Epigenetic changes have been seen in people with Alzheimer’s disease.
+Epigenetic changes have been seen in people with memory issues.
 With all these factors combined, it’s clear that a healthy diet is essential to cognitive well-being.

 The World Health Organization (WHO) noted significant trends among Mediterranean people between 1960 and 1990.
 Even though many have inferior health care, as compared to those in North America and northern Europe, they experience lower death rates and higher life expectancy.
 This is also despite an unusually high prevalence of smoking.
 It is for these reasons that Dieticians copy their food habits.

 Hypertension affects millions of people worldwide.
 The DASH diet improves health in several ways.
 It involves restriction of both caloric and salt intakes.
 Although there are several similar structures for this diet, all produce reductions in blood pressure, blood lipids, and risk of cardiovascular issues.
 The lower-sodium versions of this diet result in both a lowering of the body’s sodium level and a greater reduction in blood pressure than its higher-sodium counterparts.